-Recent events shed a light on the potential downside to setting up manufacturing in other countries in order to cut labor costs, and the instability that can occur without established links in the labor force.
-More and more companies are looking at the long-term costs to these operations, rather than just the direct labor costs.
-The following are some of the other factors to consider in going offshore for cheap labor.
+Recent events shed light on the potential downside outsourcing manufacturing in other countries in order to cut labor costs, and the instability that can occur without established links in the labor force.
+More and more companies are looking at the long-term costs of these operations, rather than just the direct labor costs.
+The following are some of the overseas manufacturing challenges businesses can face when considering going offshore for cheap labor.

 Intellectual Property Loss